fireundubh/playwithfire/newworld/hwm.md

 - gathering sets; and
 - fixed GS items (e.g., named items.)

-There are loot tables that extend to 600 GS; however, these loot tables are governed by HWM, which is presently capped at 589, so items belonging to these loot tables cannot actually reach 600 GS.
+There are loot tables whose defined GS ranges extend to 600; however, these loot tables use HWM, which is presently capped at 589, so items belonging to these loot tables cannot actually reach 600 GS.

 # Table